zudsniper/wazepolice/README.md

 ### Schema Validation Errors

 If you encounter schema validation errors, ensure you have the latest schema file in the `schema` directory.

+### Session Resume Issues

+If you have trouble resuming a session:

+1. Make sure you have valid checkpoint files in your directory
+2. Try using `--new` to start a fresh session if resuming fails
+3. Use `--resume` with a specific checkpoint file if automatic resume fails
+4. Check the logs for specific error messages

 ## License